The PUD employs biologists to implement the Terrestrial Resources Management Plan for the Jackson Hydroelectric Project.

 Surveys by the PUD and others have documented the presence of marbled murrelets (a federally listed threatened species) in the Sultan Basin, and have resulted in the designation of portions of the forest in and near the Project boundary as “occupied” by nesting marbled murrelets.
 The MMHPP describes specific measures that the PUD will implement to avoid or minimize Project-related impacts to marbled murrelets and their habitat.
 Three general types of Project-related activities are addressed in the plan: 1) pruning, topping and felling of road-side danger trees; 2) overstory thinning and creation of snags, decaying live trees, coarse woody debris and forest canopy gaps during implementation of the TRMP; and 3) the creation of new recreation trails and associated facilities as required in the Recreation Resource Management Plan (RRMP) under License Article 413.

-To view the plan, click on the Management Plan link below and select "Marbled Murrelet Habitat Protection Plan."
+To view the plan, click on the Management Plans and select "Marbled Murrelet Habitat Protection Plan."